viccoronado/viccoronado/README.md

 - 🌿 My pronouns: She/her
 - ❤ Learning all about **Open Source**
-- ✊ When I'm not coding, you can find me doing activism for social justice, non-human animals and against the climate crisis
+- ✊ When I'm not coding, you can find me doing activism for social justice, non-human animals and against the climate change

 ### My skills